rotki/rotki/docs/usage_guide.rst

    :alt: Asset amount and value over time
    :align: center

-We have introduced an option in this graphs to select the `Missing snapshot multiplier`.
-It sets after how many hours between snapshots the graph will display zero balances.
+We have introduced an option in the asset graphs to select the `Missing snapshot multiplier`.
+It sets after how many hours between two snapshots the graph will display zero balances.
 This allows to improve graphs for periods where the balance of an asset was zero.

 .. image:: images/statistics_multipliying_option.png
    :alt: Multiplying option in assets graphs